gofynd/fdk-client-swift/documentation/application/THEME.md

-Gets the theme currently applied to the application.
+An application has multiple themes, but only one theme can be applied at a time.
+Use this API to retrieve the theme currently applied to the application.

 *Returned Response:*